 Driving-Related Grounds for License Revocation

-- Driving under the influence of alcohol or other drugs
+- Driving under the influence of alcohol or drugs (DUI)

 - Reckless driving

 - Leaving the scene of an injury accident